mohdshahrukh007/javascript-music-box/README.md

 # javascript-music-box
-this is simple mouse box made in js
+this is simple mouse music box made in js